 Forklift chains are a necessary and important feature of a forklift.
 They lift thousands of pounds of material, and failure in any part of the forklift chain can cause a safety issue for the operator and anyone nearby.

 Inspecting forklift chains should be part of your forklift operator’s daily inspection.
 Here are ten common forklift chain problems and solutions:

-- Problem: A worn contour, typically caused by normal wear on the sheave or from abnormal wear from rubbing on the guides.
-Solution: To fix a worn contour caused by normal wear, replace the leaf chain when it is worn down 5 percent.
+- Problem: A worn contour is typically caused by normal wear on the sheave or abnormal wear from rubbing on the guides.
+Solution: To fix a worn contour caused by normal wear, replace the leaf chain when worn down 5 percent.
 If it is caused by abnormal wear, check the leaf chain alignment, or increase the clearance.

 - Problem: Missing parts.
-If you find your leaf chain is missing parts, it is usually because it was omitted in the original assembly.
-Solution: In this case, you need to completely replace the leaf chain.
+If your leaf chain is missing parts, it is usually because it was omitted in the original assembly.
+Solution: In this case, you need to replace the leaf chain completely.